The Best RV Mattress for 2021

-It takes a bit longer to return to normal, hence the imprint of the hand in the above photo.
+Instead, it takes a bit longer to return to normal, hence the imprint of the hand in the above photo.

 ALL mattresses, even those made ENTIRELY of organic products, will off-gas.

-The amount of chemicals they off-gas varies depending on how many chemicals were used to process the product.
+However, the amount of chemicals they off-gas varies depending on how many chemicals were used to process the product.

 The general rule of thumb is to let it air out for 24-48 hours after you unpackaged it.
 Even if you let it air out, your mattress will continue to off-gas for years to come.

-But the biggest percentage comes out when you first unpackaged your mattress if packaged.
+Yet the biggest percentage comes out when you first unpackaged your mattress if packaged.

-Better to let it off-gas in your garage or other covered areas out-of-doors.
+To that end, it's best to let it off-gas in your garage or other covered areas out-of-doors.